dsagman/picat/readme.md

  # Enhancements I'd Like

-Graphics.
+- Graphics.
 When I did the [Jane Street Bug](#constraint-example-jane-street-bug) to help me visualize the problem I used Python and the `networkx` and `matplotlib` libraries.
+It would be great to be able to call graphics libraries from Picat.
 ![alt text](imgs/jane_street_python.png)

-It would be great to be able to call graphics libraries from Picat.
+- Planner with negative costs.
+Advent of Code 2016 day 17 requires the shortest and longest paths. `planner` makes the shortest path nearly trivial.
+But longest path required me to write a tabled search.
+Looking for the worst solution with `planner` would have been more fun.

 # Resources